mh4ckt3mh4ckt1c4s/ultimate-pandoc-framework/README.md

 # Double parameters

 Sometimes, there are multiple places where a parameter can be set.
 For example, adding a table of contents to the document can be either set in `config.yaml` (equivalent of the generic `--toc` option) or into the specific `latex.yaml` options.
 In order to adapt all possible settings, these options are present in both files.
 Please note that the more specific configuration (here, `latex.yaml`) takes other the generic one.
 In case of a conflict or unexpected behavior, remember to comment out all the other configurations and keep only your own.

+# Explanation of config, set / unset yaml files according to options
+# Explanation of template framework update
+# Explanation of building with or without container, explanation of --user param problem
+# Licenses
+# Beamer, pandoc and latex doc